bcdev/h2ops/{{ cookiecutter.folder_name }}/README.md

     - password: `minio123`

-### Development Workflow
+## Development Workflow

-1. In the JupyterLab that was opened up in your browser, navigate to the `notebooks` folder and create notebooks where you can experiment with your data, models and log metrics, params and artifacts to MLFlow.
+1. Once the services start, the JupyterLab opens up in your browser.
+Now, navigate to the `notebooks` folder and create notebooks where you can experiment with your data, models and log metrics, params and artifacts to MLFlow.
-There are some example notebooks provided in the `examples` directory tp help you get started.
+There are some starter notebooks provided in the `examples` folder which give introduction on how to use MLFlow to track experiments and also how to perform inference on the MLFlow models.
 If you chose MinIO as your local S3, use it to mimic API calls to real S3 to make sure all works when this goes into production.
-2. Once you have your logic ready for the data ingestion, preprocessing and training, refactor it to production code in the `src/` directory.
+2. Once you have your logic ready for the data ingestion, preprocessing and training, refactor it to production code in the `src/` directory by modifying the files starting with `change_me_*`.
+If you chose to have the examples in the repository while creating this project, you will find files starting with `example_*`, which you can have a look for starting your refactor from Jupyter to production code.
 3. Create tests in the `tests/` directory to test your data preprocessing methods and data schema etc. Make them green.
-4. Create a new dag in the `dags` folder using the `example_dag.py` template provided.
+4. Now you are ready to use Airflow.
+Look for `change_me_*` files inside the `dags` folder.
+These files will have comments on how to create DAGs.
-**NOTE**: This will be simplified in the future.
+If you chose to have the examples in the repository while creating this project, you will find files starting with `example_*`, use them to understand how DAGs are created to creat your own.
 5. Now you can see your DAG in the [Airflow UI](http://localhost:8080).
 You can trigger by clicking the
 `Trigger DAG ▶️` button.
 You can now view the logs of